Hamdan bin Muhammad offers his condolences on the death of Muhammad bin Sheikh Mejren

-His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, offered his condolences today on the death of Sheikh Mohammed bin Sheikh Mejren bin Sultan, during his highness’s visit to the condolence council in the Nad Al Sheba area in Dubai.
+Yesterday, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, offered his condolences on the death of Sheikh Mohammed bin Sheikh Mejren bin Sultan, during his Highness’s visit to the funeral council in the Nad Al Sheba area in Dubai.

 Follow our latest local and sports news and the latest political and economic developments via Google news